 If you’re new to homeschooling, you’re going to have to think differently.
 Yes, you’re going to have to be willing to break the unwritten “rules of school” and forge your own, often uncharted, path.
 And although this can be nerve-wracking and downright terrifying at first, it is the key to an effective, individualized, fulfilling homeschool experience.
 Read More »

 Recently on TheHomeSchoolMom’s Facebook page someone asked for recommendations for her soon to be 4 year old.
 It took me back to when I had a 4 year old and a 1 year old and had recently decided to homeschool.
 I. Was.
 So.
 Excited.
 What curriculum should I use?
+How should we schedule our days?
+(I bought Managers of Their Homes and carefully scheduled every moment of our days and then proceeded to never once use the schedule.)
+I made lesson plans and felt organized and believed that my kids were going to get the best education ever.
+And honestly, ...
 Read More »

 As you may have read over on my personal blog, I’m thinning my library of homeschooling books, and it’s an occasion for reflection.
 One of the things I finally feel free to do is to pass along my copy of Saxon Math.
 Saxon didn’t work for us.
 In fact, it didn’t work in dramatic ways.
 We had multiple reasons for beginning homeschooling, but among the academic reasons was that the math taught at school was a poor fit and created a lot of stress and little math learning.
 Read More »